4 Summer St., Rm 104, Haverhill, MA 01830 | Office Hours 8:00-4:00 | Phone (978) 374-5740 | Fax (978) 373-1535

 Haverhill Public Schools Curriculum Department English Language Arts

-The English Language Arts consist of several fundamental, important areas of study: Reading, Writing, Speaking and Listening, and Language.
-As such, these topics form the essential building blocks for learning in the other academic disciplines.
-Developing effective communication skills enables human beings to interact with one another and contribute to society.
-The Haverhill Public Schools is committed to providing students with an effective English Language Arts curriculum from the day they begin school – right up to the day they graduate.
-Our goal is to help each student acquire the literacy skills necessary to become a successful, productive citizen.
+The English Language Arts consist of several fundamental, important areas of study: Reading, Writing, Speaking and Listening, and Language Instruction.
+Language instruction is based on the standards of the 2017 Massachusetts ELA/Literacy Framework.
+These standards form the essential foundation for learning in the other academic disciplines.
+Developing effective communication skills in youngsters enables them to become collaborative and communicative in adulthood.
+The Haverhill Public Schools is committed to providing students with an effective English Language Arts curriculum from the day they begin school until graduation.
+Our goal is to help each student acquire and sustain the literacy skills necessary to become a successful, independent, and productive citizen.

 The Lesley Literacy Collaborative is a comprehensive literacy model based on research, data, and best practices.
 Literacy Coaches at the elementary schools receive extensive training at Lesley University and then train their peers over a three-year period.
 Teachers trained in this model provide a high level of instruction in reading, writing, and language skills to their elementary students.

 The 6 + 1 Writing Traits Program is an effective, research-based program that provides a solid foundation for teaching writing.
 Students learn the key aspects (6 traits) of writing: Ideas, Organization, Voice, Sentence Fluency, Word Choice, and Conventions.
 ELA teachers use this program in their classes to improve student writing.
 District-wide writing rubrics are based on the 6 + 1 Writing Traits Program.